TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

 # Diagnose and resolve connectivity issues

-To diagnose and resolve connectivity issues, use the following information.

-## **Recommended Steps**
+## Unique, per-workspace URLs in Azure Databricks

-* In April 2020, Azure Databricks added a new unique per-workspace URL for each workspace, which uses the following format:
+* Azure Databricks has added a unique URL for each workspace, which uses the following format:

     ```
     adb-<workspace-id>.<random-number>.azuredatabricks.net
     ```

-  This URL is complementary to the existing regional URLs (<region>.azuredatabricks.net) that you have used until now to access your workspaces.
-Both URLs continue to be supported.
-However, because Azure Databricks adds more infrastructure into existing regions, the regional URLs for new workspaces may vary from those of your existing workspaces.
-Therefore, we recommend that you use the new per-workspace URL in scripts or provided in other automation that you use with multiple workspaces.
+  This URL complements the existing regional URLs (<region>.azuredatabricks.net) you use to access your workspaces.
+Both URLs will continue to be supported.
+Because Azure Databricks adds more infrastructure into existing regions, the regional URLs for new workspaces may vary from those of your existing workspaces.
+We recommend that you use the new per-workspace URL in scripts and in other automation for multiple workspaces.
   For instructions, see the following:

      - [How do I launch my workspace using the per-workspace URL?](https://docs.microsoft.com/azure/databricks/workspace/per-workspace-urls#launch-a-workspace-using-the-per-workspace-url)